zkpassport/zkpassport-docs/docs/api.md

 }
 ```

-Returns the details of the Solidity verifier for the given network.
+Returns the details of the Solidity verifier.

-Parameters:

-- `network`: The network to get the verifier details for (just `ethereum_sepolia` for now)

 Returns an object containing:

-- `address`: The address of the verifier
+- `address`: The address of the verifier (same for all networks)
 - `functionName`: The name of the function to call on the verifier
 - `abi`: The ABI of the verifier